-The term Supply Chain is the process, which integrates, coordinates and controls the movement of, goods and materials and related information, from a supplier to a customer to the final consumer.
+The term Supply Chain is the process, which integrates, coordinates or controls the movement of, goods, materials and related information, from a supplier to a customer to the final consumer.

-The essential point with a supply chain is that it links, all the activities between suppliers and customers to the consumer in a timely manner.
+The essential point with a supply chain is that it links, all the activities between suppliers or customers to the consumer in a timely manner.

 The Reasons Why We Love Logistics And Supply

-Supply chains therefore also involve the activities of buying/sourcing, making, moving, and selling.
+Supply chains therefore also involve the activities of buying/sourcing, making, moving, or selling.
 Therefore, the supply chain “takes care of business” following from the initial customer/consumer demand.

 Nothing happens with supply until there is an order; it is the order that drives the whole process.
 Indeed some people logically argue that the term supply chain be called the demand chain.

-It is also important to realise that each company has not one supply chain, but many, as it deals with different suppliers and has different customers.
+It is also important to realise that each company has not one supply chain, but many, as it deals with different suppliers or has different customers.

 How Logistics And Supply Can Increase Your Profit!

-For each finished product, whilst some of the buying, making, moving and selling processes will be identical or very similar, the total supply chain for each product will be different.
+For each finished product, whilst some of the buying, making, moving or selling processes will be identical or very similar, the total supply chain for each product will be different.